dequelabs/axe-core/doc/context.md

 **Note**: Even though the iframe is inside the shadow DOM tree, the `fromShadowDom` selector object must be part of the `fromFrames` selector.
 Doing the reverse does not work and will cause an error.

-## Implicit Frame And Shadow DOM Selection
+## Implicit Frame and Shadow DOM Selection

 In earlier versions of axe, using nested arrays was the only way to include or exclude elements inside iframes.
-These are still supported in axe, and is how axe works internally.
+These are still supported in axe and is how axe works internally.
 This nested array syntax is used in the `target` property.
 For example, the following is a possible selector for a `.commentBody` element, in the shadow DOM tree of `#userComments`, inside the `#blog-comments` iframe:

 ```js
 result = await axe.run();
 result.violations[0].nodes[0].target; // ['#blog-comments', ['#userComments', '.commentBody']]
 ```

-To pass a `target` property into axe it must be wrapped in another array.
-This creates three nested arrays.
-The outer array to allow multiple selectors, the middle array to select into frames, and the inner array, which is optional, to select elements inside shadow DOM trees.
+To pass a `target` property into axe, it must be wrapped in another array.
+This creates three nested arrays: the outer array to allow multiple selectors, the middle array to select into frames, and the inner array, which is optional, to select elements inside shadow DOM trees.

-While this syntax continues to be supported, it is recommended to avoid it, and to use the [fromFrames](#limit-frame-testing) and [fromShadowDom](#limit-shadow-dom-testing) object selectors instead, since these are more clearer and don't need to be wrapped in otherwise empty arrays.
+While this syntax continues to be supported, it is recommended to avoid it and to use the [fromFrames](#limit-frame-testing) and [fromShadowDom](#limit-shadow-dom-testing) object selectors instead since these are clearer and don't need to be wrapped in otherwise empty arrays.